exakat/exakat-docs/Reference/Rules/Php/UseAttributes.rst

 Use PHP Attributes
 ++++++++++++++++++

-  PHP 8.0 attributes in use.
+  This rule reports if PHP 8.0 attributes are in use.

+Attributes look like special comments ``#[`... <https://www.php.net/manual/en/functions.arguments.php#functions.variable-arg-list>`_]``.
+They are linked to classes, traits, interfaces, enums, class constants, functions, methods, and parameters.

 .. code-block:: php